 36. Transcription services

-This type of business allows great flexibility since you can work at your own pace from anywhere, to your own schedule - which means this business venture has plenty of time to grow alongside a 9-5.
+This type of business allows great flexibility since you can work at your own pace from anywhere, on your schedule, which means this business venture has plenty of time to grow alongside a 9-5.

 - Top ways to make money on your phone